AriFordsham/GHCWiki/pretty-errors.md

 this area, we should be careful not to step on each toes.
 Below I'll describe the various facets of the task as I see them.

+There is also a github repo intended to catalogue instances of bad error messages, [ here](https://github.com/bollu/hask-error-messages-catalog)

 ## Choice of pretty printer